2019 Ford Fiesta R2 Rally Car

-Click past the jump to read more about the standard Ford Mustang.
+Click past the jump to read more about the 2014 Ford Fiesta Black And Red Editions.

 For all of the cute little descriptions attributed to the Ford Fiesta, it’s important to remember that the hatchback has a racing soul hiding underneath its compact appearance.
 It’s not an accident that guys like Ken Block use the Fiesta for their racing exploits, and now, ahead of the Global Rallycross season, the Fiesta is once again taking center stage as the car-of-choice of Barracuda Racing.